dschnei1/ngs4ecoprod/README.md

 ## Installation

-You can either install the pipeline as a [user](#user-installation-local) into your home or as server [admin](#admin-installation-system-wide) in - for example - `/opt` and make it accessable for every user via an alias in the users `.bashrc` or corresponding shell.
+You can either install the pipeline as a [user](#user-installation-local) into your home or as server [admin](#admin-installation-system-wide) in - for example - `/opt` and make it accessable for every user via an alias in the users `.bashrc` or corresponding shell (e.g., zsh, ksh, tcsh etc.).

 The current disk space requirement for the installation is approximately 23 GB without the databases.
 However, when including all databases needed, the total disk space needed increases to roughly 1 TB, with SILVA requiring an additional 1 GB, kraken2 database (nt) requiring 676 GB, kaiju database (nr) requiring 187 GB, and GTDB-Tk & PLSDB requiring 80 GB.